-VIKING - 21: ORKNEY - King Olaf's Verdict Leads To A Change Of Leadership
+Viking - 21: Orkney - King Olaf's Verdict on Thorfinn Leads to a Change of Leadership

 "Only fools hope to live forever by escaping their foes.
 Age offers no peace though the spear may spare them".